ethanlshen/ethanlshen.github.io/index.md

 <img class="profile-picture" src="me.jpg">

 Hi!
-I am an incoming PhD student at the University of Washington advised by [Prof. Ali Farhadi](https://homes.cs.washington.edu/~ali/).
-I also work on coding agents at the [Allen Institute of AI](https://allenai.org/).
+I am a first-year PhD student at the University of Washington advised by [Prof. Ali Farhadi](https://homes.cs.washington.edu/~ali/).
+I currently work on coding agents at the [Allen Institute of AI](https://allenai.org/).
 I graduated from UW with a degree in CS and minor in Math.
-In my free time, I like to study history.
+In my free time, I like to study history, practice photography, and swim.
 My current research interests include:
-- AI Agents.
+- Agents for code and science.
 - Efficient and novel model architectures.
-- Interpretable language models.
+- Anything interesting!

 ## Publications